-Toward the end of the course, Marshman, the teacher of the California group, asked the girls what they thought of the program.
-The SAT portion helped their SAT scores and their grades, but they were most enthusiastic about the CrossFit workouts.
+of the program.
+The SAT portion helped higher SAT scores," Marshman said. their SAT scores and their grades, but CrossFit workouts.

-"They told me they loved the Cross-Fit part.
+part.
 They said they are at school all day," Marshman said.
 "They are tired of studying.
 The reason they kept coming was to work out."

 He continued: "One of the best parts of the program was watching the students hit a point where they realized CrossFit was for them.
 The biggest thing I saw CrossFit do for the students was trigger their competitive nature.
 They would compete against each other in a WOD, and then they took that fire and brought it with them into class.
 They were easily taught on those days."
 Gravatt also saw an unexpected benefit of the SAT course.